 - deferring VAT and income tax payments

-- statutory sick pay relief package for SMEs
+- statutory sick pay (SSP) relief package for SMEs.

 - Business Rate Relief for small businesses.
-We will contact eligible businesses in the next 2 weeks.
+We have contacted eligible businesses.
 There is no need to contact us

-- small business grant funding for all business in receipt of Small Business Rates Relief (SBRR) and Rural Rates Relief.
-We are waiting more details from Government about this.
-As soon as we have it, we will share it here
+- claim small business grant funding for all businesses in receipt of Small Business Rates Relief (SBRR) and Rural Rates Relief

 - Coronavirus Business Interruption Loan Scheme to support long-term viable businesses who may need to respond to cash-flow pressures by seeking additional finance